American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 3.)
 Once detection occurs, the sign language recognition model takes over.
 The user is cued to begin signing visually (the camera LED will blink once) and audibly (user will hear a 'beep').

 4.)
-The translator will recognize gestures from the MSASL-100 dataset (see signs.py for the full list of recognized signs).
+The translator will recognize gestures from the MSASL-100 dataset (see signs.py for the full list of recognized signs and youtube links to see how to sign them).

 5.)
 The user is allowed 1 second per sign and can continue to sign until the desired message is complete at which point the user should gesture the sign for